Table of Contents

 While configuring your Job Types, you're provided two automation and integration parameters.

-When making use of the "Account Status upon" rule, whichever account has the job scheduled will automatically change account statuses upon completion or failure of the job, depending on which field is being used.
+When using the “Account Status upon” rule, whichever account has the job scheduled will automatically change account statuses upon completion or failure of the job, depending on which field is being used.
 If both fields are enabled, then they will both be active and used depending on the result of the job.

 Managing Job Types